Operation Undertone: Breakthrough

 By nightfall of 22 March, the Germans west of the Rhine could measure the time left to them in hours.
-In the Siegfried Line on either side of Wissembourg, Germans of Petersen's XC Korps continued to fight in the pillboxes in a manner that belied the futility of their mission.
+In the Siegfried Line on either side of Wissembourg, Petersen's XC Korps continued to fight in the pillboxes in a manner that belied the futility of their mission.
 The 14th Armored Division (Maj.
 Gen. Albert C. Smith) attacked into the Wissembourg Gap on 20 March and then fought Germans of the XC Corps over the possession of Steinfeld for the next two days.
 Both at Neustadt and at Landau, remnants of two divisions of the XIII SS Korps, including the 17.
 SS Panzergrenadierdivision, had held through the day, but early in the evening the defense collapsed.
 General Franz Beyer's LXXX Korps, transferred from the 7.
 Armee to plug the hole from the north alongside the Rhine, had hardly anything left to prevent the 12th Armored Division from driving southward from Ludwigshafen toward Speyer.
-By nightfall of the 22nd, a column of the 12th Armored stood only 10 km from Speyer, and on the 23rd, the 14th Armored broke through the Westwall at Steinfeld and began its advance on Germersheim.
+By nightfall of the 22nd, a column of the 12th Armored stood only 10 km from Speyer, and on the 23rd, the 14th Armored broke through the Siegfried Line at Steinfeld and began its advance on Germersheim.

 To forestall a second Remagen, by 19 March the Germans had blown all Rhine bridges from Ludwigshafen northward.
 Of three that remained upstream, the southernmost, the Maxau Rhine Bridge at Maximiliansau, was destroyed on 21 March when a round of American artillery fire struck a detonator, setting off prepared demolitions.
 A second, at Speyer, was too immediately threatened and too far removed from the main body of German troops to be of much use to any but the defenders of Speyer itself.
 It would be blown late on the 23rd.

 Over the remaining bridge, at Germersheim, roughly east of Landau, as many vehicles and field pieces as could be salvaged began to pass during the night of the 22nd.
 Still no orders for final withdrawal beyond the Rhine came from the Commander-in-Chief West.
 Headquarters of both the 1.
 Armee and Army Group G still were west of the river.